Logarithmic double ramification cycles: Introduction

 \item[$\bullet$] If $k=0$, the class $\mathsf{logDR}_{g,A}$ pushes forward to the standard double ramification cycle $\mathsf{DR}_{g,A}\in \mathsf{CH}^g(\oM_{g,n})$ defined via the moduli space of rubber maps by \cite[Theorem 1.3]{Holmes2017Extending-the-d}. \end{enumerate} Since the $n=0$ case is solved, we will always assume $n\geq 1$.

-In order to calculate $\mathsf{logDR}_{g,A}$ using the above construction via Abel-Jacobi theory, several difficulties must be overcome: \begin{enumerate} \item [(i)] Since the construction of the blow-up $\rho:\oM_{g,A}^\diamond \rightarrow \oM_{g,n}$ in \cite{Holmes2017Extending-the-d} is only implicit (depending upon non-canonical choices), a direct study of $\oM_{g,A}^\diamond$ is difficult. \item[(ii)] The class $\mathsf{aj}_A^*([e])$ arises from the geometry of the Abel-Jacobi map on the open set $\mathcal{U}^\diamond_{g,A}$, not the global geometry of $\oM_{g,A}^\diamond$, and so is not directly accessible via intersection theory on $\oM_{g,A}^\diamond$. \item[(iii)] Even if the above issues could be overcome, in what language would the answer be expressed? \end{enumerate}
+In order to calculate $\mathsf{logDR}_{g,A}$ using the above construction via Abel-Jacobi theory, several difficulties must be overcome: \begin{enumerate} \item [(i)] Since the construction of the blow-up $\rho:\oM_{g,A}^\diamond \rightarrow \oM_{g,n}$ in \cite{Holmes2017Extending-the-d} is only implicit (depending upon noncanonical choices), a direct study of $\oM_{g,A}^\diamond$ is difficult. \item[(ii)] The class $\mathsf{aj}_A^*([e])$ arises from the geometry of the Abel-Jacobi map on the open set $\mathcal{U}^\diamond_{g,A}$, not the global geometry of $\oM_{g,A}^\diamond$, and so is not directly accessible via intersection theory on $\oM_{g,A}^\diamond$. \item[(iii)] Even if the above issues could be overcome, in what language would the answer be expressed? \end{enumerate}

 Our solution to both (i) and (ii) is to find geometrically meaningful models for $\oM_{g,A}^\diamond$ via the moduli spaces of line bundles on quasi-stable curves.
-The non-canonical aspect of $\oM_{g,A}^\diamond$ is not completely lost.
+The noncanonical aspect of $\oM_{g,A}^\diamond$ is not completely lost.
 There is still a choice of stability condition needed to define the moduli space of line bundles, but the stability condition is the only choice.
 By applying the main result of \cite{HolmesSchwarz} together with the formula of \cite{BHPSS} for the universal double ramification cycle, we can calculate $\mathsf{logDR}_{g,A}$.
 For (iii), the answer is expressed in the subring of tautological classes in $\mathsf{logCH}^\star(\oM_{g,n})$, suggested by D. Ranganathan{\footnote{In the lecture by D. Ranganathan in the {\em Algebraic Geometry and Moduli Zoominar} at ETH Z\"urich in April 2020.}} and developed in \cite{HolmesSchwarz,Molcho2021-Hodgebundle, Molcho2021-Case-Study}.
-Tautological classes include $\kappa_1$, the cotangent line classes $\psi_i$, and classes coming from the algebra of piecewise polynomials on the stacky fan of $(\oM_{g,n},\partial \oM_{g,n})$.
+Tautological classes include $\kappa_1$, the cotangent line classes $\psi_i$, and classes coming from the algebra of piecewise polynomials on the cone stack associated to $(\oM_{g,n},\partial \oM_{g,n})$.

 As discussed above, the formula for $\mathsf{logDR}_{g,A}$ depends upon the choice of an appropriate{\footnote{The formula is well-defined for all {\em nondegenerate} stability conditions, but calculates $\mathsf{logDR}_{g,A}$ only for {\em small} stability conditions.
 The precise definitions are given in Section \ref{sec:stability_conditions}.}} stability condition.
 The dependence can be useful: special stability conditions can be selected to simplify the formula depending upon the properties of the vector $A$.
 The wall-crossing study of the formula leads to relations in $\mathsf{logCH}^g(\oM_{g,n})$ when different stability conditions calculate the same class.